buptsad/EBU6304_Project_Group_5/README.md

 ### Installation

-1. Download the latest release from the [releases page](https://github.com/yourusername/personal-finance-manager/releases).
+1. Download the latest release from the https://github.com/buptsad/EBU6304_Project_Group_5
 2. Extract the ZIP file to your preferred location.
 3. Run the JAR file to launch the application.